Skip to content

 Outcomes

-Queensland generated 11.4 million tonnes of waste in 2018 – 2019, with 52% going to landfill.
-Since the launch of the roadmap in August 2019, 46 business and local government projects have received funding diverting 1.41 million tonnes of waste per annum from landfill, delivering an additional $255 million in capital investment and creating more than 468 jobs across Queensland.
+Since the launch of the roadmap in August 2019, 48 business and local government projects have received funding diverting 1.46 million tonnes of waste per annum from landfill.
+These projects will result in over $425 million in capital investment and create more than 559 jobs across Queensland.

-Read more about RRIDP success stories, under the 'Resource recovery' category.
-More successful projects from the QRMF will be announced soon.
+Read more success stories under the 'Resource recovery' category.
+More successful projects will be announced soon.

 National waste export ban